abgroen/abgroen/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'blogs, podcasts, projects, life'
+  label = 'life, blogs, podcasts, projects, data science, polisci'

 # Note.
 An optional note to show underneath the links.
 #[cta_note]